...

 Man sitting alone on the deck of a Ha Long Bay overnight cruise ship, reading and enjoying the scenic limestone karsts

-Slower pace, better food, private cabin — the overnight cruise really delivers if you’ve got the time (and a partner wouldn’t hurt either).
+Slower pace, better food, and a private cabin.
+The overnight cruise delivers if you’ve got the time, and ideally a partner.

-They were all friendly and welcoming, but there’s no getting around the slight awkwardness of dining alone on a boat designed for romance.
-While everyone else had candlelit tables for two, I had my own table for one — and a lot of wait staff attention.
+Everyone onboard was friendly and welcoming, but there’s no getting around the slight awkwardness of dining alone on a boat clearly designed for romance.
+While most tables were set for two, I had a table for one and a lot of attention from the wait staff.

-That said, the experience was still a memorable one.
-Everything offered on the Cozy Bay day tour — kayaking, cave visits, a beach stop — was also included on the overnight cruise.
-We also visited a local pearl farm, which was scenic and informative, even if I wasn’t exactly in the market for jewelry.
-The major difference was the pacing: long, slow stretches of sailing through the karsts with time to lounge on the top deck, nap, or — in my case — read a book in a private cabin with limestone cliffs passing by.
-It was quiet, scenic, and a bit meditative.
+We also visited a local pearl farm, which was scenic and interesting, even if I wasn’t exactly shopping for jewelry.
+The real difference was pacing.
+Instead of rushing from stop to stop, there were long stretches of slow sailing through the karsts, with time to lounge on the top deck, nap, or read in my cabin as limestone cliffs drifted past.
+It was quiet, scenic, and almost meditative.

 Plate of seafood stir-fry and beer served in the dining room of a Ha Long Bay overnight cruise ship

-The food was top-notch — even if I had a table for one every time.
-Luxury tastes better with company.
+Excellent food, even if I had a table for one every night.
+Luxury definitely feels better with company.

 Man swimming in Ha Long Bay near limestone cliffs after kayaking during an overnight cruise in Vietnam